 The sale or supply of alcohol, because of its impact on the wider community and on crime and anti-social behaviour, carries a great responsibility.
-Therefore any person who is supplying, selling or authorising the sale of alcohol, must hold a Personal Licence issued under the Act.
+Any person who is supplying, selling or authorising the sale of alcohol, must hold a Personal Licence issued under the Act.

 Premises Licences which authorise the sale of alcohol require a Personal Licence Holder to be named on the Licence as the Designated Premises Supervisor (DPS).